danvega/danvega-dev/blog/2017/05/24/contributing-groovy-website.md

 title: "How you can contribute to the Groovy Website"
 published: true
 date: 2017-05-24T08:12:01-04:00
-tags: [Groovy]
+tags: ['Groovy']
 excerpt: "How you can contribute to the Groovy Website"
-cover:
+cover: './2017-05-23_19-50-54-760x462.png'
 ---

 & Anyone who knows me knows that I am a huge fan of [The Groovy Programming Language](http://groovy-lang.org/).
-So much so that I did my part to spread the good word about Groovy by creating a course titled "[The Complete Apache Groovy Developer Course](https://therealdanvega.com/groovy)".  \[featured-image single\_newwindow="false" alt="Apache Groovy Website"\] I recently had the opportunity to contribute to the Groovy website.
+So much so that I did my part to spread the good word about Groovy by creating a course titled "[The Complete Apache Groovy Developer Course](https://danvega.dev/groovy)".
+I recently had the opportunity to contribute to the Groovy website.
 In this article, I will tell you all about what I did and how you can contribute as well.

 ## Contributing to the Groovy Website